sasithak/pc2-obj-detection/README.md

 3. The video will be paused at the first frame to mark the danger zone.
 4. Click the points where vertices of the danger zone should be.
 5. Then press any key to continue.
+6. Press the `r` key to redraw the danger zone.
-6. Press the `space bar` to pause the video and then press any key to resume.
+7. Press the `space bar` to pause the video and then press any key to resume.
-7. Press the `esc` key to exit from the program.
+8. Press the `esc` key to exit from the program.